w3c/wai-arrm/content/front-end.md

 INP-004: All actionable elements can be reached, using only the keyboard.

-### Primary Role: Front-end Developer
+### Primary Role: Front-End Developer

-As a front-end developer, I will code all functionality of the content, on a web page and/or within individual components and elements, to ensure it is operable through a keyboard interface only.
+As a Front-End Developer, I will code all functionality of the content, on a web page and/or within individual components and elements, to ensure it is operable through a keyboard interface only.
 This also allows switch control systems to operate.

 ### Secondary Role: UX Designer

-As the UX designer in support of the Front-end Developer, I will ensure to annotate my designs, wireframes and prototypes to clearly define the functionality of components on the page and the expected reading order to allow a keyboard user access to the page content.
+As the UX Designer in support of the Front-End Developer, I will ensure to annotate my designs, wireframes and prototypes to clearly define the functionality of components on the page and the expected reading order to allow a keyboard user access to the page content.

 ### End User persona 1: Marta, a marketing assistant who is deaf and blind